ellanan/spacestagram_II/README.md

 # ADDITIONAL Available Features in Spacestagram II

-- Liked page which only renders users' liked cards
+- Liked page which only renders users' favourited pictures
-- User can read more about the picture by clicking anywhere on the card
+- User can share the image by clicking on the share button
-- User can share the original NASA link to friends
+- Click anywhere on the card to open the modal
+  - enlarged image
+  - complete explanation
+  - source button to get to NASA's original source

 # Available Features in Spacestagram I